Saturday, 15 July 2006

 It was a morning for walking right around things.
 Eventually we came out into the fields and saw the bridge of Beaugency, and the camping ground on the other side of the river.

-It was almost noon and we felt we needed another café stop before going to the camping ground, so we went up into the town.
-It was another beautiful little place, bigger and livelier than Meung, with a market under way in the two main squares.
+It was almost noon and we felt the need for another café stop before going to the camping ground, so we went up into the town.
+It was another beautiful village, bigger and livelier than Meung-sur-Loire, with a market under way in the two main squares.

 At a boulangerie the queue snaked out the door and along the street, so Keith joined it while I rushed off to the Office of Tourism to enquire about internet access.

-Armed with bread, croissants and pains aux raisins, we sat down at a small corner bar at the foot of the town and ordered two grands crèmes, but after a time the waitress came back and admitted that they had no milk.
+Armed with bread, croissants and pains aux raisins, we sat down at a small corner bar at the foot of the town and ordered two grands crèmes, but after a time the waitress came back and admitted that they had no milk, so we left.

 We only had time for a short rest before it was time to go back to send an email, and even so we got there late, in a lather of sweat.
 With an effort we managed to do all our business before a little bell rang to indicate that the library was closing.